 Your Field Education Options

-Field placement plays an important role in George Brown College's Health Information Management program by giving students the chance to apply what they've learned in the classroom to a real-world environment.
+Field placement plays an important role in George Brown Polytechnic's Health Information Management program by giving you the chance to apply what you've learned in the classroom to a real-world environment.

 - health-care facilities